TwlyY29/r_validator/README.md

 * **Tasks are functions.**<br/>
     A student has to enter her solution to a task inside the body of a function.
 Anything that is written outside the body of the function does not count as a solution to a task.
 * **Tasks produce results.**<br/>
     The function has to produce one result object.
+The result object is what can be evaluated in your checks.
+It is passed to your checks in a variable `res`.
 * **Only tasks count.**<br/>
     For testing an individual task, the corresponding function is called.
 Effects of sourcing the student submission file do not count to individual tasks.